FAME BEYOND THE MUSIC

 The Real People

-The Tamam Shud case, also known as the Mystery of the Somerton Man, is an unsolved case of a so-far-unidentified body found on 1 December 1948, at Somerton Beach, south of Adelaide, in South Australia.
+The Tamam Shud case, also known as “Tthe Mystery of the Somerton Man”, is an unsolved case of a so-far-unidentified body found on 1 December 1948, at Somerton Beach, south of Adelaide, in South Australia.
 The name derives from the Persian phrase ta mám shud, meaning “ended” or “finished”, which was printed on a piece of paper found months later in the pocket of the man’s trousers.
 The scrap had been torn from the final page of a copy of Rubaiyat of Omar Khayyam, written in the 12th-century by Omar Khayyam.

 The man had no identification on him, just an unused rail ticket, a bus ticket, a comb, gum, cigarettes, and the scrap of paper from the book.
+He wore a smart brown suit.
+Sitting on his collar was a half-smoked cigarette.

-A phone number led police to a 27-year-old nursing student who asked at the time that her name not be made public.
+Back in 1949, a phone number led police to a 27-year-old nursing student who asked at the time that her name not be made public.

 Later, when police showed her the death mask, she almost fainted, but she denied she knew the man.